Historical horse racing: Kentucky

 The Kentucky Horse Racing Commission modified its definition of parimutuel wagering in July 2010 to allow Instant Racing, and at the same time asked a court to review whether the change was legal.
 The court approved the changes and anti-gambling activists appealed the decision.
 The anti-gambling activists' appeal reached the Kentucky Supreme Court, which ruled in February 2014 that the Horse Racing Commission could authorize parimutuel wagering on historical races, but remanded the case for further proceedings to determine whether the terminals meet the definition of parimutuel wagering.
 In 2020, the Supreme Court finally ruled that at least the Exacta Systems product was not parimutuel.
 The next year, however, state legislators updated the definition of parimutuel wagering to explicitly allow historical horse racing, citing its importance to the state's racing industry.

-Even while the legal fight unfolded, Kentucky Downs installed Instant Racing terminals in September 2011, Ellis Park followed suit a year later, and the Red Mile opened a historical racing parlor in partnership with Keeneland in September 2015.
+Even while the legal fight unfolded, Kentucky Downs launched Instant Racing terminals in September 2011, Ellis Park followed suit a year later, and the Red Mile opened a historical racing parlor in partnership with Keeneland in September 2015.
 Derby City Gaming, a standalone historical racing parlor, opened in 2018.
 As of 2021, development was underway on a historical racing parlor at Turfway Park and on a second Derby City Gaming location.

-In 2020 Churchill Downs opened the Gaming, Racing, Hotel in Oak Grove, KY.